MiSTer-devel/C128_MiSTer/README.md

 * **Monochrome**: TTL monochrome monitor, with two levels of intensity
 * **Composite**: the black and white image on the composite pin of the DB9 TTL RGBI connector

+The C128's VDC has a very programmable video timing signal generator, unlike the VIC, where the video signal timing is fixed in hardware.
+It makes it a very flexible video chip that can generate many video modes, but it has drawbacks too.
+For one, it means the video output will most likely not be centered on the generated MiSTer video output, and will change depending on the video mode.
+This is an artifact of how the VDC works and not easily fixable in the MiSTer.

+Another known issue is that the VDC can generate video modes that the  MiSTer video scaler does not correctly process.
+These modes can cause the scaler to stop working (it will usually recover when switching video output to the VIC) or produce extreme flickering on the video output.
+Be careful with VDC programs using unofficial video modes if you are sensitive to that!

 ## Cartridges
 To load a cartridge - "External function ROM" in C128 terms - it must be in .CRT format.
 C64 and C128 cartridges will be detected based on the CRT header and the core will start in the correct mode.